Counseling, Therapy, and Psychology: What's the Difference?

 Similarities

-These careers all require state licenses, though the specific requirements vary by state.
+These mental health careers all require state licenses, though the specific requirements vary by state.
 All also offer support for mental health and well-being through applied psychology.
 Each requires at least a master's degree that includes extensive supervised work.
-Finally, while you must have a master's degree or higher to work in any of these roles, most master's programs do not require a specific undergraduate degree.
+While you must have a master's degree or higher to work in these roles, most master's programs do not require a specific undergraduate degree.

 Differences